-Schizotypal personality disorder is a psychological problem that is characterized by difficulty in maintaining close relationship.
+A schizotypal personality disorder is a psychological problem that is characterized by difficulty in maintaining a close relationship.
 Such difficulty in establishing close relationships is due to thoughts distortions.
-Because people with schizotypal personality disorder have eccentric way of thinking and daily behaviors.
+Because people with schizotypal personality disorder have an eccentric way of thinking and daily behaviors.

 Schizotypal personality disorder typically can be evident even during childhood.
 Proper treatment can improve the symptoms.